iiamthestorm/rei-notes/人生、夢、日本/Books/Fyodor Dostoevsky/Crime & Punishment/Book Review.md

 The book's plot is self-explanatory, There's a main character who commits a crime and is destined to receive his punishment.
 It raised some deep philosophical questions that might be a bit beyond my understanding but are nonetheless fascinating to think about.

+Prior to reading, I had a basic grasp of the book's theme (a criticism of nihilism/utilitarianism/rational egoism), but I wasn't anticipating its profound psychological insight.
+I was truly amazed by how effectively and clearly he captures certain quirks of human thought.